 Carmela spends the hour smitten with her interior decorator, Vic Musto (brother-in-law to Davey Scatino).
 Considering how distant Tony has been throughout the episode, who could blame her?

 While this plot may sound like the sudsy shit of daytime soap, it is the episode’s best.
 Carmela only wants to be wanted, which is something Tony is not providing, and her brief fling with Vic only highlights how lonely she really is.

 It is the most empathetic and emotional plot of the hour—Carmela crying after a stolen kiss showcases Edie Falco at her best.

 It also gave me a new euphemism: “wallpapering my dining room.”

-The tension caused by the dubious legal threat hanging over the boss’ head is felt throughout the entirety of “Bust Out.”
+The tension caused by the legal threats is felt throughout the entirety of “Bust Out.”
 It is finally resolved when the witness discovers that the guy he’s finking on is Tony Soprano.
 He quickly recants his testimony.